Android-for-Python/c4k_tflite_example/README.md

 As of 2021/12/13 Google's `tflite_runtime.whl` (version 2.5.0.post1) is not available for any of these: Python 3.10, MacOS on M1, MacOS Monterey, iOS, or x86_32. **If you use any of these, stop now**.
 If you have a problem with this talk to Google.

-A recipe for `tflite-runtime` on Android is included in this example, it uses tflite-runtime 2.8.0, and runs on arm7 and arm8 devices and x86 emulator.
+A recipe for `tflite-runtime` on Android is included in this example, it uses tflite-runtime 2.8.0, and runs on arm7 and arm8 devices and the x86 (but not x86_64) emulator.

 # Image Analysis Architecture